yujiri8/rttp/README.md

 # Images

-* Improve Amy/Michael sprites (Amy should be taller, Michael may need expression improvement) - I can do this myself
+* Improve Amy/Michael sprites (Michael may need expression improvement) - I can do this myself

 * Ideally a better warehouse interior than the Uncle Mugen temple-like drawing I'm currently using.
 Probably also get a rifted version of it, if not one of the city.